Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • lacrimation.

-Most severely manifested anaphylactic shock...
-If proper assistance is not provided, a person can die.
-The most common allergic rash is found on the face.
+The most severe manifestation anaphylactic shock.
+If proper assistance is not provided, a person may die.
+The most common allergic rash on the face.
 Otherwise, it is called exanthema.
-The primary elements of a rash are nodules, pustules, blisters, vesicles, and spots.
+The primary elements of the rash include nodules, pustules, blisters, vesicles, and macules.
 Allergy on the face is often manifested by the presence of erosions, crusts and scales on the skin.
-This pathology often becomes the cause of dermatitis.
+This pathology often causes dermatitis.

 Some people develop toxicoderma.

 When the eyes are involved in the process, symptoms such as decreased vision, narrowing of the palpebral fissure, swelling of the eyelids, lacrimation, fear of bright light, burning and itching are possible.
-In young children, facial allergy most often proceeds as a diathesis.
-The cheeks of patients become red.
-Itching is possible.
-Less commonly, eczema develops.
-Allergic reactions on the face include hives.
-It often occurs with hypersensitivity to cold.
-Hives are blisters.
+In young children, an allergy on the face most often proceeds according to the type of diathesis.
+The patient's cheeks become red.
+There may be itching.
+Rarely develops eczema.
+Urticaria is an allergic reaction on the face.
+It often occurs with increased sensitivity to cold.
+Urticaria is manifested by blisters.

-Atopic dermatitis is a consequence of facial allergy.
-Mostly children suffer from this ailment. preschool age... it chronic illness with frequent relapses.
+Atopic dermatitis is a consequence of an allergy on the skin of the face.
+Children are predominantly affected by this disease. preschool age. it chronic illness with frequent relapses.
 Otherwise, dermatitis is called exudative-catarrhal diathesis.
 The following factors play a role in the development of this pathology:

 • hereditary predisposition;